-At Dwolla, our goal is to make ACH transactions easier for our partners to manage.
-Managing ACH returns has long been a point of frustration for anyone using the ACH network, let alone for partners using our API.
+At Dwolla, our goal is to make ACH transactions easier for our customers to manage.
+Managing ACH returns has long been a point of frustration for anyone using the ACH network, let alone for customers using our API.

 We’re excited to share that we’re leading the way with new functionality making it easier than ever to manage ACH returns.
 In short, here is what’s new: